jasikpark/unofficial-distractible-scoreboard/src/episodes/S1E04-Camping.md

 host: "Wade"
 presenters: ["Bob", "Mark"]
 winner: "Bob"
+titles:
+  - title: "Out of the river, and into the axe murderers den"
+    character: "Bob"
+  - title: "The day the mountain swallowed"
+    character: "Mark"
 description: "Mark recounts the legend of an insane creature from the Rocky Mountains.
 Bob explains how his formative kayaking trip almost ended like a horror movie, and Wade...well, Wade just does what Wade does..."
 scores:
   - score: 254